Space industry of Scotland: EarthBlox

 EarthBlox, based in Edinburgh, produces a no-code SaaS interface to obtain and analyze data from remote sensing satellites for applications ranging from flood damage, crop production, and climate change.

 Bird.i

 Bird.i, based in Glasgow, uses satellite data to provide businesses with monitoring of infrastructure projects such as mining, oil and gas, and construction.
 It was acquired in April 2020 by Zonda.

 Rocket makers

 Skyrora

 Skyrora, based in Cumbernauld, builds rockets suited for the launch of small satellites.
 The Skyrora XL rocket is intended to launch payloads of up to 315 kg into a Sun-synchronous orbit between 500 and 1000 km or a polar orbit between 200 and 1000 km.
-Their first scheduled launch is in 2023.
+In 2022, they hoped the first scheduled launch would be in 2023.
+However, by 2025 that had slipped to Q1 2026 at the earliest.

 Orbex

-Orbex, based in Forres (about 25 miles northeast of Inverness), is developing a rocket called Prime that is intended to launch nano satellites into a polar orbit.
-The first launch is targeted to end of 2022.
+Orbex, based in Forres (about 25 miles northeast of Inverness), was developing a rocket called Prime that is intended to launch nano satellites into a polar orbit.
+In 2021, the first launch was targeted to end of 2022.
+In June 2025, this was postponed to 2026 due to infrastructure limitations and other issues.
+In February 2026, the company ceased operations.